Does Thicker Oil Quiet Lifters

 Will Thicker Oil Stop Lifter Tick?

-If your car is ticking, it could be due to a number of issues.
+If your car is ticking, it could be due to several issues.
 One common culprit is low oil pressure.
 This can happen if your oil is too thin or if the oil pump isn’t working properly.

 Another possibility is that the valves aren’t getting enough lubrication, which can cause them to tick.
 One way to fix a ticking engine is to use thicker oil.
 This will help increase the oil pressure and provide more lubrication to the valves.